nipun24/portfolio/src/content/blog/Add-search-to-any-Astro-site.md

 ---
 title: Add search to any Astro site
+description: >-
-description: Add search functionality to any astro site without using any service likeAlgolia.
+  Add search functionality to any astro site without using any service likeAlgolia.
+tags:
+  - astro
+  - pagefind
+  - static site search
-date: "2025-03-22"
+date: 2025-03-22T00:00:00.000Z
 ---

 ## Add search to any Astro site